cwsoft/Emiga/README.md

 # Emiga - Emulated Amiga for Pi4/400
 This repo allows you to create an emulated Amiga environment (Emiga) on your Pi 4/400 on top of a clean [RPiOS-64 LXDE Desktop](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit) installation to host all your custom Amiga setups on a single SD card.
-The setup installs the required apt packages, [Amiberry v5.4 (SDL2)](https://github.com/BlitterStudio/amiberry), sets-up a Samba server (`\\emiga`) for easier data exchange and adds some desktop icons and a Amiga wallpaper to your RPiOS-64 LXDE Desktop.
+The setup installs the required apt packages, [Amiberry v5.5 (SDL2)](https://github.com/BlitterStudio/amiberry), sets-up a Samba server (`\\emiga`) for easier data exchange and adds some desktop icons and a Amiga wallpaper to your RPiOS-64 LXDE Desktop.

 ![Screenshot](./assets/screenshots/emiga_env.png)
-Note: The image shows an older versions of thje RPiOS LXDE desktop and Amiberry
+Note: Image above shows older versions of RPiOS LXDE and Amiberry

 **Please note:** To stay legal, no files under active copyright are contained in the default Emiga setup.
 It's up to you to setup your own Amiga Workbench or to port over any of your existing [AmiKit](https://www.amikit.amiga.sk) or [Pimiga](https://youtube.com/watch?v=KLJk8fTjQLw) setups to Emiga.
 The required steps are shown in
 **Section D**.

 ## A: Prerequisites
-- Pi4/400 with a fast SD-card (at least 32 GB, for porting Pimiga2 use 64 GB)
+- Pi4/400 with a fast SD-card (at least 32 GB, 64 GB if you want to port Pimiga 2/3)
 - Preinstalled [Raspberry Pi OS LXDE Desktop](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit) (64-bit, Debian Bullseye)

 ## B: Setup RPiOS-64 LXDE Desktop